evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 427 km (265 mi).
 The consumption is 14.5kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 88kW.
-A full charge from 0 - 100% would take 48 minutes, while a more common scenario of 10-80% would take 26 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 60%, resulting in an actual charge speed, including time loss, of 88kW.
-Each charge session would take 24 minutes and 12 seconds.
+A full charge from 0 - 100% would take 70 minutes, while a more common scenario of 10-80% would take 40 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 43%, resulting in an actual charge speed, including time loss, of 63kW.
+Each charge session would take 24 minutes and 2 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 31 minutes.
-This trip will require five charge session(s) charging from 1% to 62%.
-The total time lost for charging up the battery will be 131 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 51 minutes.
+This trip will require six charge session(s) charging from 1% to 44%.
+The total time lost for charging up the battery will be 151 minutes.

 ### Onboard charger